beyondstorage/go-storage/docs/rfcs/729-redesign-http-signer.md

 From service side:

 - If part of the operations are unsupported, `services.ErrCapabilityInsufficient` error can be returned directly.
-- There's no need to declare all the pairs for `HTTPSinger` operations, as pairs passed in are stored and can be got by calling the parse pair function of the corresponding operation.
+- There's no need to declare all the pairs for `StorageHTTPSigner` operations, as pairs passed in will be stored and can be got by calling the parse pair function of the corresponding operation.

 ## Rationale